Duke Nukem Forever: Critical reception

 Another common criticism was with the game's lack of technical sophistication, including inconsistent graphics and unacceptably long loading times, which GameTrailers called "unholy"; Eric Neigher of GameSpy found the console versions took up to 40 seconds to load a level.
 Neigher also criticized the game's multiplayer mode as unplayable without serious lag spikes.
 Edge wrote that "the myriad technical shortcomings – particularly prevalent on the console ports – only get worse the further you progress into the campaign", a view echoed by Game Revolution: "when they started on the design, that tech was already outdated".
 The PC version has since been patched to greatly decrease loading times and to add two optional inventory slots.

 The use of the series' trademark humor received a mixed response.
 In one regard, some critics such as Team Xbox praised the voice work of Jon St. John, who did an "excellent job as always with Duke's persona", while others such as Machinima.com appreciated the comedic gameplay tips and pop culture references.
 However, the same critic also noted that "parts of the narrative and dialogue show clear evidence of the game's elongated development.
 Many pop culture references refer to media in the early 2000s, with one-liners co-opted from 'guy' movies like Old School, Highlander, and Commando, which in itself could cause blank stares from most of the current potential audience."
 The Australian website PALGN felt the game was "saved only by its humor and nostalgic value".

 Several critics objected to the depiction of women; X-Play described it as "creepy" and hateful.
 Joystiq wrote that the multiplayer mode "Capture the Babe", which involves spanking women, "really is as painful as it sounds".
 The hive level, in which Duke encounters abducted women who have been forcibly impregnated with aliens, attracted particular criticism.
-The level and its inclusion of disembodied "wall boobs", which the player can slap, were listed in GamesRadar's "8 worst moments in Duke Nukem Forever".
+GamesRadar listed it and its disembodied "wall boobs", which the player can slap, among the worst moments.
 Croshaw found that the level was "as jarring a shift of tone as you can get without splicing five minutes of The Human Centipede into the middle of Mallrats".
 Destructoid wrote: "Duke does not come across as cool, witty or likeable in the least.
 He comes across as a vile, callous, thoroughly detestable psychopath ...
 According to Gearbox, seeing women tortured was funny enough."
-Official Xbox Magazine UK thought that the humor was not "so much offensive or misogynistic as just suffering from an adolescent fixation with boobs and crowbarred-in innuendo".
+Official Xbox Magazine thought that the humor was not "so much offensive or misogynistic as just suffering from an adolescent fixation with boobs and crowbarred-in innuendo".
 The Kusoge of the Year Wiki named Duke Nukem Forever one of the worst games of 2012.
 (Note: Duke Nukem Forever released in 2012 in Japan.)